aaabdyrahmanov/todo-api/README.md

 # To-Do RESTful API
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/16055227/UVByKqVG)

-To-Do RESTful API to manage daily tasks with their to-do, in-progress and completed statuses.
+To-Do RESTful API to manage daily tasks with their `to-do`, `in-progress` and `completed` statuses.
 App built with Node/Express with TypeScript and PostgreSQL, using the TypeORM library.
 API gives an ability of performing a CRUD operations on tasks.

 ## Getting Started